 Does this spiral work?
 Does it impart additional flavor and color into existing whiskey?
 Yes, yes it does.

 That said, with this specific version of bottle aging accoutrement, the level of flavor imparted isn’t necessarily that impressive.
-Sure there’s a slight bit of improvement, especially in lightly aged whiskey where it makes things much better, but it’s something the average whiskey drinker probably won’t notice.
+Sure there’s a slight bit of improvement, especially in lightly aged whiskey where it makes things much better, but it’s something the average whiskey drinker might not notice.

 Overall Rating: 3/5